dwillis/ire25-sports/README.md

 -   [College Basketball Referee Logs](https://blessyourchart.shinyapps.io/cbb-ref-logs/)

-In this exercise, we'll load data on foul calls during women's college basketball games from the 2024-25 season, along with information on which officials worked each game.
-We don't have details on which official made which call, so this analysis isn't as specific as it could be.
-But using averages, we can try to identify officials who seem to be a part of crews that call a lot of fouls.
-We also can look at officials who work (and thus travel) a lot.
+In this exercise, we'll load data from women's college basketball games from the 2024-25 season, including information on which officials worked each game.
+Let's start with the `wbb_officials.Rmd` notebook.
+Then we'll turn towards foul calls, using the `wbb_fouls.Rmd` notebook.